 4. Role of Stereoscopic Microscopes

-The use of stereoscopic dissecting microscopes was pioneered by Dr Robert Limmer of San Antonio, Texas in 1987 (34) but has been slow to gain acceptance.
-Apart from the sheer technical difficulty of graft preparation at high magnification, there is a considerable disruption to existing staff work-practices.
+The use of stereoscopic dissecting microscopes was pioneered by Dr. Robert Limmer of San Antonio, Texas in 1987 (34) but has been slow to gain acceptance.
+Apart from the sheer technical difficulty of graft preparation at high magnification, there is considerable disruption to existing staff work-practices.
 The number of work-hours per operation is more than doubled compared with regular mega-session work.
-This means longer hours of work or the employment of more assistants.
-Either way there is considerable disruption to the equilibrium of any Hair Replacement Clinic making the change and the possible advantages must be weighed against the disadvantages.
+This means long hours of work or the employment of more assistants.
+Either way, there is a considerable disruption to the equilibrium of any Hair Replacement Clinic making the change and the possible advantages must be weighed against the disadvantages.
 (55)

 5. The Recipient Site

 Once the spacing in mega sessions becomes closer than about 16 per sq. cm. it is no longer advisable to make all the recipient sites with a No 11 or 15c blade.
 The slits or holes must be tailored much more precisely to the size of graft being used and most operators have moved to the use of 16 and 18 gauge Nokor needles.
 An alternative system is provided by A-Z Instrument’s "Lightning Knife".
 The handle takes SP 91 blades and has a depth control mechanism.
 For finer work with density up to 40 follicular units per sq. cm, a 20 or 21 gauge solid or hollow needle is employed.

 It is clear that the lasers of 2-3 years ago are generally not satisfactory for mega-session work because of potential thermal damage to the remaining skin elements.
 This can be serious enough to cause large areas of scalp necrosis if grafts are closely spaced.(57, 58) Research is continuing and laser technology is changing so rapidly it is very likely that the new age Erbium lasers will be useful aids in future years.
 (59, 60)